NotARobot6969/Fast-Super-Mario-Bros-Wii/README.md

+# Attention: This hack is dead
+Below is the original readme:

 # What is Fast SMBW?
 FSMBW is a Newer SMBW hack with nine worlds, 3 levels per world plus a few more. that is 34 levels!
 Each world follows the corresponding theme from the original NSMBW but now the worlds are a lot smaller.
 Made by Aurumaker72, Randonly and PeepoLord.